Effect of Off-Diagonal Elements in Wannier Hamiltonian on DFT+DMFT for low-symmetry material: Study of Li$_2$MnO$_3$: Results and discussion

 \subsection{DFT+DMFT}

-As mentioned, MnO$_6$ has $C2/m$ point group symmetry, which is different from the cubic ($O_h$) symmetry (See Apendix \ref{appendix:symm}) In the cubic ($O_h$) phase, the local Mn--O coordinates and the global coordinates based on the symmetry are parallel, thus the Hamiltonian based on the $d$ orbital does not have off-diagonal terms.
-On the other hand, in the $C2/m$ phase, local Mn--O axes and the global axes are not parallel.
-Crystal splitting of $d$ bands shown in Fig. \ref{symm}(b) is based on the global axes, not the local axes.
-Therefore, if we use the global coordinates for the Wannier projection, there are large off-diagonal terms:
+As discussed, the point group symmetry of MnO$_6$ in Li$_2$MnO$_3$ is $C_{2h}$, which is different from the cubic $O_h$ symmetry.
+This is illustrated schematically in Figs. \ref{atm_str}(c) and (d).
+In the cubic phase, the local Mn-O bonds align with the global coordinates based on the symmetry, resulting in a Hamiltonian based on the $d$ orbitals without any off-diagonal terms.
+However, in the $C2/m$ phase, the local Mn-O axes and the global axes are not parallel.
+As a result, when using global coordinates for the Wannier projection, significant off-diagonal terms manifest in the local on-site part of the Wannier Hamiltonian, as depicted in Eq. \ref{ham:noRot}.

-Using the non-rotated Hamiltonian, we employed DFT+DMFT calculations plot the spectral functions in Fig. \ref{dmft_dos}(a).
-Since the battery is used at room temperature, we use the temperature of 300 K, and consider the paramagnetic phase since $T_N$ = 65 K is much lower than 300 K. Using the non-rotated basis within DMFT, $E_g$ is only 0.4 eV, much smaller than the experimental value.
+Using this Hamiltonian, we employed DFT+DMFT calculations and plot the spectral functions in Fig. \ref{dmft_dos_pd}(a).
+Considering that the battery operates at room temperature, we set the temperature to 300 K. Since $T_N$ = 65 K of Li$_2$MnO$_3$ is much lower than 300 K, we focus on the paramagnetic phase.
+When using the non-rotated basis in the DMFT calculations, the resulting energy gap ($E_g$) is only 0.4 eV, significantly smaller than the experimental value.

-Since the large off-diagonal terms give large error of the energy gap, we also use the local coordinate by applying the unitary rotation matrix to the Hamiltonian, which gives the minimum values of the off-diagonal terms.
-As shown in Eq. \ref{ham:rot},
+To mitigate the large error of $E_g$ caused by the significant off-diagonal terms, we also employed the local coordinate system by using different Wannier basis that minimize the magnitude of the off-diagonal elements.
+The selection of the local coordinate system is described in detail in Section \ref{sec:Wann_basis}.

-off-diagonal terms are much smaller, and $E_g$ is increased to 0.6 eV.
-However, $E_g$ is still much smaller the experimental gap.
-As shown in Fig. \ref{dmft_dos}(b), underestimation of $E_g$ is due to the small $\Delta_{CF}$. $\Delta_{CF}$ within DMFT with rotated Wannier axes is around 1.5 eV, which is much smaller than the value within DFT+$U$ ($\sim$3 eV).
-On the other hand, $\Delta_{ex}$ is around 2.7 eV, does not affect to $E_g$.
+As shown in Eq. \ref{ham:rot}, the off-diagonal terms are significantly reduced, leading to an increase in $E_g$ to 0.6 eV.
+However, the obtained value of $E_g$ is still significantly smaller than the experimental gap.
+As depicted in Fig. \ref{dmft_dos_pd}(b), the underestimation of $E_g$ can be attributed to the small value of $\Delta_{CF}$. $\Delta_{CF}$ within DMFT with rotated Wannier axes is around 1.5 eV, which is considerably smaller than the value within DFT+$U$ ($\sim$3 eV).
+In contrast, $\Delta_{dd}$ is approximately 2.7 eV and has a negligible effect on $E_g$.